CezarAug/ev-charger-challenge/q1-system-design/SystemDesign.md

 ![DB Model](./db-model/basic-db-model.png)

-Stations table: Composed by and uuid, a display name and the location.
+Stations table: Composed by and uuid, a display name and the location (Created from latitude and longitude, using postGIS).

 The location column is composed of latitude and longitude, converted into a postGIS position.
 An index can be created on top of that for faster query results.